toamitkumar/blog-post/content/post/2022-01-05-platform-engineering.md

 ![](/img/Paas.jpg "Platform as a Service")

 ##### How this fits into Tribes and Squads
-If you look at the picture below, there are a few other supporting squads that worked together to support a smooth functioning of Feature development tribes and squads - each supporting squad providing specialised capability to improve productivity and reduce time to market.
+If you look at the picture below, there are a few other supporting squads that worked together to support the smooth functioning of Feature development tribes and squads - each supporting squad providing specialised capability to improve productivity and reduce time to market.
 ![](/img/org-structure.jpg "Oragnisation Structure")

 ##### Is this an anti-pattern (against DevOps policy of cross-collaborative teams)

 In my experience, many setups don't realise the amount of work needed beyond having a cloud provider - complexities of managing a distributed application in Prod and lower environments.
 Hence, PE team becomes a necessity but you've to be careful to avoid silos.
 We faced this challenge as PE became the nucleus and no other squad wanted to own the responsibility of collaboration.

 I am a big fan of **Linux philosophy: Single responsibility principle**, hence, if we follow this principle, having a dedicated set of software engineers to work without interruption on big, complex problems becomes important.
-They are focussed on introspecting the entire software development lifecycle to reduce the shipping time to production.
+They are focused on introspecting the entire software development lifecycle to reduce the shipping time to production.

 ### Guiding principles